Spending months at home during the coronavirus lockdown resulted in thousands of people taking the plunge and getting a pet...

 - It’s important to consider the long-term implications of owning a pet

-Journalist Rachel Wait takes a look at how the pandemic has affected pets.
-Demand for new dogs has jumped sharply, with welfare organisation The Kennel Club reporting a 168% increase in searches for puppies via its ‘Find a Puppy’ tool between the end of March and end of May.
-So, why has there been an increase in pet purchases?
+Journalist Rachel Wait investigated how the pandemic affected pets.
+Demand for new dogs jumped sharply, with welfare organisation The Kennel Club reporting a 168% increase in searches for puppies via its ‘Find a Puppy’ tool between the end of March and end of May.
+So, what do we know about this increase in pet purchases?

 Feline friends are also in demand

-It’s not just dogs that have been in demand, however.
-Battersea Dogs & Cats Home says it has seen a huge rise in its rehoming figures for both dogs and cats due to the coronavirus outbreak.
-In the week of 16 March to 22 March, just before lockdown hit, new homes were found for 86 dogs and 69 cats, up from 42 dogs and 29 cats the previous year.
-Battersea Dogs & Cats Home has since had to close its doors to the public and is not currently accepting new adoption applications.
-The increased time at home has also seemingly resulted in cats becoming more friendly towards their owners.
-A report in the Sun shows that 51% of owners have noticed their feline friends now go outside much less, and 89% say their pet has given them emotional support since lockdown began.
+It’s not just dogs that saw an increase in demand, however.
+Battersea Dogs & Cats Home reported that the coronavirus outbreak caused a huge rise in its rehoming figures for both dogs and cats.
+In the lead up to lockdown, new homes were found for 86 dogs and 69 cats, up from 42 dogs and 29 cats the previous year.
+The increased time at home also seemingly resulted in cats becoming more friendly towards their owners.
+A report in the Sun showed that 51% of owners claimed their feline friends went outside much less, and 89% said their pet gave them emotional support during the lockdown period.

 Concerns about impulse buying